Backup as a service definition

 - Disaster recovery.
 It is likely that all businesses and IT environments will face unexpected events that could cause data loss, corruption, or disrupt IT operations.
 Using a sound backup policy ensures recovery and return to normal with reduced risks due to unplanned disruptions.

 - Backup SaaS data.
 It might surprise some users to learn that they are responsible for backing up data living in SaaS applications.
-Industry leading solutions, such as Microsoft Office 365 and Salesforce, offer highly available and performant applications.
+Industry leading solutions, such as Microsoft 365 and Salesforce, offer highly available and performant applications.
 It is the customer’s responsibility to safeguard their own data coming to and leaving these applications.
 With an automated BaaS solution, businesses can comprehensively protect their SaaS app data securely with long-term retention – separate from source data.

 - Regulatory compliance.
 Companies can use BaaS to respond to audits and demonstrate compliance with data regulations through proper documentation and reporting.
 Many cloud providers provide broad support for regulatory compliance standards, including HIPAA, PCI-DSS, and SSAE/SOC 2 Type 1.